ukuleleplayer/DeepIE3D/README.md

 # Welcome to the source code of DeepIE3D!

 DeepIE3D is short for Deep Interactive Evolutionary 3D Modelling.
 As the name hints, it is a concept using deep learning combined with evolutionary principles used to evolve 3D models.
+Please see the [website](https://adrianwesth.dk) for the final result/prototype!

 With this code in your hands, you'll be able to deploy DeepIE3D yourself, we've provided access to: